TorusHyperV/torushyperv.github.io/reproducing-bliss-hack-part1/reproing_bliss_part_1.md

 Still these 0.8v glitches were not good enough to disrupt the operation of the Secure Processor.
 I would observe the boot process continue normally even if i injected my glitch at the right moment after the post<0> trigger.

-### Deadbuggin a SECOND MOSFET??!?
+### Deadbuggin a SECOND STACKED MOSFET??!?
 This is where a sane person would have stopped and would go buy better components.
 However I decided to give it a try and glitch the shit out of the console with what I had (either way I would've needed to wait until new parts came wouldn't I?).
 Mostly, this helped me strengthen my knowledge about FET's characteristics, usual application circuits of FETs and other challenges.

 So, what great idea did I come with?
 Well... what if we stacked 2 mothafucking DMG mosfets?
 We'd have double the capacity to drive V_NBCORE to GND.
 To be precise, we're adding a second channel, with the same Rds(on) as before, _in parallel_...
 And if you remember from high-school, when two equal resistors are added in parallel, the equivalent resistance is halved.
 So this makes our crowbar circuit even better.
 The `Idm` of both FETs also combine, allowing for a total greater current capable of passing through the whole contraption.

 ![alt text](IMG_5322.jpeg)
-<centre>_Stacked FETS, Drains soldered together and to V_NBCORE, sources soldered together and to GND, gates soldered together and to cable going to gate driver._</centre>
+_Stacked FETS, Drains soldered together and to V_NBCORE, sources soldered together and to GND, gates soldered together and to cable going to gate driver.

 There's nevertheless, a price to pay for this, which is double the gate charge `Qg`.
 But the gate driver was beefy and surely would barely blink, and this assumption was proven right.
 I was now getting glitches downto ~0.6v but there was an issue.

-(_sorry forgot to take a pic of this_)

 ### First real "Glitch" + Taming the overshoots